rohankumar009/Spotify-Playlist-Generator/README.md

 ## Prerequisites
 - Python 3.6 or above
-- Spotipy library (Install using pip install spotipy)
+- Spotify library (Install using pip install spotify)

 ## Useage
 1. Open your terminal and navigate to the project directory: